Jey-B/Data_Analysis_Aims/README.md

-# Data_Analysis_Aims
+# Data_Analysis

-This repository is just for academic purpose
+This repository is just for personal training